mesosphere/marathon/docs/docs/external-volumes.md

 ### Potential Pitfalls

-*   If one or more external volumes are declared for a Marathon app Docker may create anonymous external volumes if the docker image specification includes one or more `VOLUME` entries.
-This is default docker behavior with respect to volume management when the `--volume-driver` flag is passed to `docker run`.
-To prevent the creation of anonymous volumes follow these steps:
+*   If one or more external volumes are declared for a Marathon app, and the Docker image specification includes one or more `VOLUME` entries, Docker may create anonymous external volumes.
+This is default Docker behavior with respect to volume management when the `--volume-driver` flag is passed to `docker run`.
+Follow these steps to prevent Docker from creating anonymous volumes:
-  *  `docker inspect` the app's docker image prior to running the app in Marathon and identify the `VOLUME` entries in the specification.
+  *  `docker inspect` the app's Docker image before running the app in Marathon and make a note of the `VOLUME` entries in the specification.
   *   declare non-external, host-volume mounts in your app's container specification for each `VOLUME` entry that should not map to an anonymous external volume.
   *   specify a relative `hostPath` for a host-volume to instruct Mesos to create the mount in the task's sandbox (`$MESOS_SANDBOX/$hostPath`).